WPChill/strong-testimonials/readme.txt

 ### Try these plugins too

 * [Wider Admin Menu](https://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.

+== 3rd party or external service disclaimer ==

+The plugin connects to our website through an API call (https://strongtestimonials/wp-json/mt/v1/get-all-extensions) in order to request a list of available extensions.

+IT DOES NOT SEND ANY DATA NOR DO WE COLLECT INFORMATION FROM THE REQUEST

+Our privacy policy can be found at this URL https://strongtestimonials.com/privacy-policy/

 == Installation ==